kinzorize/Database/README.md

 # Database

 Created a database using postgresql
+Used series of constraints to limit input.